Coca-Cola Uses Social Technology to Engage and Build Capability of its Workers

 Those of us that in the learning profession are faced with lots of challenges.
 What I mean by that is the organization looks to us to be able to build the capability of the organization.
 You have to be able to prioritize what is going to be, those things that create a differentiation between you and your competitor from a capability perspective.

-One of things I know that’s a big discussion in the learning community today is ROI for every department or division.
+One of things I know that’s a big discussion in the learning community today is ROI.
 And that’s not just an L&D thing, that’s in every department.
 How do you, as a learning leader, show your department’s worth, or ROI, to executive level management?